Ministry of Protocol (Maharashtra)

 The Ministry of Protocol is a ministry of the Government of Maharashtra.
 It is responsible for preparing annual plans for the development of Maharashtra state.

 The Ministry is headed by a cabinet level Minister.
 Jayakumar Jitendrasinh Rawal is Current Minister of Protocol Government of Maharashtra.
+In October 2025, Indian Foreign Service (IFS) officer Rajesh Gawande was appointed as the state's new Secretary for Protocol, FDI, Diaspora Affairs and International Outreach.